clearmatics/zeth/README.md

 ### Use the pyClient or the jsClient

 This Proof of Concept comes with the building blocks to integrate zeth into your DApp.

-You use the python and/or the javascript clients to interact with the proving service and request proofs on a given input.
+You can use the python and/or the javascript clients to interact with the proving service and request proofs on a given input.
-This is a great way to experiment with confidential asset transfer on Ethereum.
+This is a great way to experiment with confidential asset transfer on Ethereum!

-Instructions to run these clients can be founds in the README of their respective folders.
+If you do not know where to start, don't panic!
+Just follow the instructions of the README in `pyClient` to run the `testStub.py` script.
+This script implements a scenario where Alice, Bob and Charlie do confidential asset transfers.

 **Note:** These clients are very minimal and only used for testing purpose.
+We provide the building block to write a CLI or a frontend to make ZETH more user friendly, and we welcome any contributions! :)

 ## References